iqbal-lab/eval_wgs_for_public_health/jenn_results/readme.txt

 samtools mpileup -q 20 -u ref file -I ---> gardy_f11_without_indels

 Option 3
-pilon --genome ref --frags file --vcf > gardy_f11_pilon_SRR974838.vcf grep 1/1 in vcf ---> gardy_f11_pilon_SRR974838.variantsonly.vcf
+pilon --genome ref --frags file --vcf > gardy_f11_pilon_SRR974838.vcf (SEE LINK IN THIS DIRECTORY FOR THIS FILE) grep 1/1 in vcf ---> gardy_f11_pilon_SRR974838.variantsonly.vcf (SEE FILE IN THIS DIRECTORY)

 Then...
-filter on mask file (Carlo's NC018143.2 self-blast repeats in \masks) ---> gardy_f11_pilon_SRR974838.repmasked.variantsonly.vcf
+filter on mask file (Carlos' NC018143.2 self-blast repeats in \masks) ---> gardy_f11_pilon_SRR974838.repmasked.variantsonly.vcf (SEE FILE IN THIS DIRECTORY)